Rules for Social Security Eligibility:

 What does it mean to not be eligible for a Social Security Number:

-F-1 students who are not eligible for a SSN will be able to open a bank account, buy a cell phone and accomplish the tasks where an SSN may be asked for.
+J-1 students or J-1 scholars who are not eligible for a SSN will be able to open a bank account, buy a cell phone and accomplish the tasks where an SSN may be asked for.
 If you are not eligible for an SSN, you can ask the Social Security Office for a Letter of Ineligibility.

-F-1 students who are not employed but are required to report scholarship income to the US Internal Revenue Service (IRS) can apply for an Individual Taxpayer Identification Number (ITIN).
+J-1 students or J-1 scholars who are not employed but are required to report scholarship income to the US Internal Revenue Service (IRS) can apply for an Individual Taxpayer Identification Number (ITIN).
 This is not an identity document, it is only used for income reporting.
 Applications for an ITIN are made when you are ready to file your income tax return.
 Go to this weblink for information on how to apply for an ITIN: